Skip to content

 Plain Theory Labs

-Plain Theory Labs is an independent certification framework for AI compute infrastructure.
-We measure what GPU clusters are actually doing, score it against a documented methodology, and deliver findings against a published standard.
+Plain Theory Labs is an open, independent assessment framework for AI compute infrastructure.
+We measure what GPU clusters are doing, score those observations against a documented methodology, and deliver reproducible findings with disclosed assumptions.

-A PTL certification is a PTL Score — a number between 0.0 and 1.0 — derived from up to nine analytical engines running independently against your operational data.
-The score determines your certification tier.
+A PTL assessment produces a PTL Score — a number between 0.0 and 1.0 — derived from analytical engines running independently against the provided data.
+The score determines the assessment tier.
 The tier is shorthand.
-The score is the truth.
+The score carries the detail.

 Each engine addresses a distinct dimension of infrastructure performance:

 Data collection.
 PROFILE characterizes your cluster — scheduler type, GPU fleet, telemetry sources — and routes data to downstream engines.
-CLAW is the intake agent that automates data collection where permitted.
+CLAW is the intake agent.
+It installs as an OpenClaw plugin (openclaw install ptl-claw) and automates data collection inside NemoClaw environments.

 Efficiency measurement.
 ACE (Adaptive Compute Efficiency Engine) measures GPU utilization from Slurm, Kubernetes, or DCGM telemetry.
 PACE measures scheduler efficiency — how well your cluster allocates resources across competing workloads.